 For usage hints and a summary of all options, simply give the CLI the -A option with no additional arguments:

 All of these commands work the same way if the filename argument is is a ZIP Archive instead of an SQLite database.

 Just as there is the "zip" program to manage ZIP Archives, and the "tar" program to manage Tarballs, the "sqlar" program exists to manage SQL Archives.
 The "sqlar" program is able to create a new SQLite Archive, list the content of an existing archive, add or remove files from the archive, and/or extract files from the archive.
 A separate "sqlarfs" program is able to mount the SQLite Archive as a Fuse Filesystem.

 Applications can easily read or write SQLite Archives by linking against SQLite and including the ext/misc/sqlar.c extension to handle the compression and decompression.
 The sqlar.c extension creates two new SQL functions.

-The sqlar_compress(X) function attempts to compress a copy of the string or blob X using the Default algorithm and returns the result as a blob.
-If the input X is uncompressible, then a copy of X is returned.
+The sqlar_compress(X) function attempts to compress a copy of the blob X using the Default algorithm and returns the result as a blob.
+If the input X is not a compressible blob, then a copy of X is returned.
 This routine is used when inserting content into an SQLite Archive.